InstantGroup: Instant Template Generation for Scalable Group of Brain MRI Registration: Methods

 \subsubsection{Implementation}

-The proposed method is implemented using PyTorch 1.8 \cite{paszke2017automatic}.
-The encoder is comprised of four 3D convolution modules of 128, 128, 128, 256 filters.
-Each module contains a 3D convolution with kernel size=3, stride=2, padding=1 followed LeakyReLU activation.
-We do not introduce linear layers by the end of the encoder because that would consume much larger GPU memory considering we need a relatively high latent dimension, we compare the performance of networks w/o the linear layer and decide to keep the lightweight cost-effective architecture without the linear layer.
-The output of the encoder will be divided into mean $\mu$ and log variance $\log(\sigma)$ of a normal distribution, a reparameterization trick \cite{kingma2013auto} is applied to sample vectors from the distribution.
-So our latent vector is of shape $128\times 6 \times 7\times 6$.
-For the decoder, four 3D transposed convolutions (kernel size=3, stride=2, padding=1) of 128, 128, 128, 128, 128 filters are applied, each with LeakyReLU activation.
-The last convolution is activated by the sigmoid function.

-After random searching, hyperparameters are set as $\lambda_1 = 300, \lambda_2 = 0.0002, \lambda_3 = 5, \lambda_4 = 100, \lambda_5 = 200$.
-We train the model for 3 epochs (59k and 227k iterations for OASIS and ADNI in each epoch).
-The training time for OASIS and ADNI is around 60 hours and 214 hours.
-Parameters are optimized using Adam with an initial learning rate = 1e-4 and decreased using a cosine annealing schedule with T = 4.
-The registration network is developed from the official implementation of VoxelMorph \cite{balakrishnan2019voxelmorph} with default hyperparameters and trained for 30k iterations.
+We implement the proposed InstantGroup using PyTorch \cite{paszke2017automatic}.
+The encoder is comprised of four 3D convolution modules with 128, 128, 128, and 256 filters.
+Each module contains a 3D convolution (kernel size=3, stride =2, padding =1) followed by LeakyReLU.
+The encoder outputs the mean $\mu$ and log variance $\log(\sigma)$ of a normal distribution; the reparameterization trick \cite{kingma2013auto} is applied to sample vectors from the distribution.
+The latent representation $z$ is of shape $128\times 6 \times 7\times 6$.
+The decoder employs four 3D transposed convolutions (kernel size=3, stride =2, padding=1) with 128, 128, 128, and 128 filters with LeakyReLU activation.
+The final convolution is activated by the sigmoid.
+After random searching, we obtain the optimal hyperparameters as $\lambda_{recon} = 300, \lambda_{KL} = 0.0002, \lambda_{dim} = 7.5, \lambda_{stam} = 100$.
+The training time for OASIS and ADNI is approximately 21 hours (6 hours for 300 epochs VAE pre-training and 15 hours for 100k iterations InstantGroup training) and 62 hours (14 hours for 300 epochs VAE training and 48 hours for 300k iterations InstantGroup training) respectively.
+Parameters are optimized using Adam with an initial 1e-4 learning rate and decreased by a cosine annealing schedule (T = 4).
+The diffeomorphic registration network is developed from the official implementation of VoxelMorph \cite{balakrishnan2019voxelmorph} with default hyperparameters and trained for 30k iterations.